Swadlincote: Transport

 Swadlincote is near the junction of the A514 (Derby to A444) and A511 (Burton-upon-Trent to Ashby-de-la-Zouch) roads.

 In 1804 the Ashby Canal opened, with its northern terminus at Moira, Leicestershire.
 Also built were tramways to carry coal and ceramics from Swadlincote and elsewhere to the canal for shipment.

 The Midland Railway opened its Leicester to Burton upon Trent Line in 1845, with Gresley railway station to serve the area.
 It later built a branch with two stations, at Swadlincote itself and neighbouring Woodville.
 Passenger services on the branch ended in 1947.
 British Railways closed Gresley in 1964, making the nearest station, 5 mi away.
 The Leicester to Burton Line, via Gresley, remains open for goods traffic and in the 1990s there were plans to restart the passenger service as the second phase of Leicestershire's Ivanhoe Line.
 This plan was shelved after the privatisation of British Rail, and Swadlincote remains one of the UK's largest towns without a railway station.

-Swadlincote is served by the Arriva Midlands and Diamond East Midlands bus companies.
+Swadlincote is served by Arriva Midlands, Arriva Derby, Diamond East Midlands & Evolve Bus & Coach bus companies.

 Swadlincote is on National Cycle Network Route 63.
 Though currently under development, it is signed from Civic Way through to Church Gresley via Maurice Lea Park with links onward to the heart of the National Forest.